 There are several methods for effectively guarding electrical equipment to prevent injury or damage, including:

-- Enclosures: Electrical equipment should be housed in enclosures that are strong, durable, and made of non-conductive materials.
+- Enclosures: Electrical equipment should be housed in strong, durable enclosures made of non-conductive materials.
 These enclosures should be locked or secured to prevent unauthorized access.

-- Lockout/Tagout: This is a procedure used to ensure that machines are properly shut off and not started up again until maintenance or repairs have been completed.
+- Lockout/Tagout: This procedure ensures that machines are properly shut off and not started up again until maintenance or repairs are completed.
 It involves locking out the energy source and tagging the equipment to indicate that it is being serviced.

 - Grounding: Electrical equipment should be grounded to prevent electric shock.
-All conductive parts of the equipment should be connected to a grounding system that will conduct any fault currents to the ground.
+All conductive parts of the equipment should be connected to a grounding system to conduct any fault currents to the ground.

 - Insulation: Electrical equipment should be insulated to prevent the flow of electricity to the outside of the equipment.
-This includes using insulating materials for wiring, covering live parts with insulating covers, and ensuring that equipment is properly rated for the voltage and current it will be handling.
+This includes using insulating materials for wiring, covering live parts with insulating covers, and ensuring that equipment is properly rated for the voltage and current it will handle.

 - Barriers: Barriers should be used to prevent access to live parts of electrical equipment.
 This includes installing barriers around equipment, marking hazardous areas with warning signs, and ensuring that only authorized personnel have access to the equipment.